camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 1. Any other unexpected exception will automatically result in a `FailCommand` beeing send to the broker including message details and reducing the number of retries;

 ### Custom attribute naming
+*Since 1.1.0*

-The extension uses CamelCase as default naming policy.
-In order to customize serialization and deserialization the standard `JsonPropertyName`and `JsonIgnore` attributes are at your hand:
+This extension uses CamelCase as default naming policy.
+In order to customize serialization and deserialization the standard `JsonPropertyName`and `JsonIgnore` attributes are fully supported:

 ```csharp
 public class MyJobVariables